 “The pheromone trap is effective during the day because the device is yellow and can be seen from afar.
 It indeed, attracts many fruit flies.
 Given that I have light at night, they are attracted to it, and upon reaching there, they are distracted by the pheromone lure.
 When they enter the trap, they start their journey to death,” the Nyamira County farmer, who harvested tomatoes in December, said.

 Metarizium 69 is one of the biological control methods being advanced to farmers by companies like Real Integrated Management Ltd, and Thika, in reducing the use of chemicals in pest control.

 Most insects are attracted to bright colours like yellow and blue.
 After burning for a while, the light from the lantern turns yellowish, therefore, the receptors in the insects are alerted.
 The pests are tricked that it is daytime, therefore, they need to go and feed.

 Metarhizium 69 fungi grow and multiply on the body of the fruit fly.
 The fungus extracts nutrients from the flies, which die in three to five days.

 Guda, who is an agronomist and an environmental expert, said one requires four of these lure devices in every half of an acre for effective control of the fruit flies.

 In a better utilisation of the light, the farmer also can include the yellow and blue stickers to mechanically trap other pests like thrips and aphids.

-Fruit flies are notorious after flowering of mangoes, tomatoes and other fruit.
+Fruit flies are notorious for flowering of mangoes, tomatoes, and other fruit.

-They piece the skin and lay eggs in the flesh and at the maggots grow, they cause premature and false ripening, rotting and dropping of the fruits.
+They pierce the skin and lay eggs in the flesh and as the maggots grow, they cause premature and false ripening, rotting, and dropping of the fruits.